astronomer/astronomer-cosmos/SECURITY.rst

 please email `oss_security@astronomer.io <mailto:oss_security@astronomer.io>`_.

 .. warning::
-    Note: Due to the nature of some security vulnerabilities, we ask that you not create a GitHub issue.
+    Note: Due to the nature of some security vulnerabilities, do not create a GitHub issue to report a vulnerability.

 Use of Email for Vulnerability Disclosure